Find-Friends-Team/find-friends-team/pikidex.md

 # Pikidex

 This is small, fan built, application.
-It allows you to track progress of pikimin collection in Pikmin Bloom game.
+It allows you to track and share progress of pikimin collection in Pikmin Bloom game.

 ![](images/pikidex-1.2-o.gif)